jaiderospina/ANTICIPACION_2025_AULA_R/ATAQUESCOMUNES/Grupo Cyber 3 (Luis Chavarro-Diego Esmeral-Edna Robles-Alex Guerrero)/README.md

 _WE WILL NOW BRIEFLY EXPLAIN 8 OF THE MOST COMMON CYBER-ATTACKS._

 # 1. PHISHING:
-Es un tipo de ciberataque el cual consiste en el robo de información confidencial, contraseña y otros datos importantes mediante el envió de un correo electrónico, mensaje de texto los cuales son de atractivo o llama la atención del usuario, el cual al ingresar a este link permite el acceso remoto de quien lanza el ataque para los fines antes mencionados.
+Es un tipo de ciberataque el cual consiste en el robo de información confidencial, contraseña y otros datos importantes mediante el envió de un correo electrónico, mensaje de texto los cuales son de atractivo o llama la atención del usuario, el cual al ingresar a este link permite el acceso remoto de quien lanza el ataque para los fines antes mencionados.(FORTINET, 2024)

 It is a type of cyberattack which consists of the theft of confidential information, password and other important data by sending an email, text message which are attractive or draws the user's attention, which by entering this link allows remote access of the one who launches the attack for the aforementioned purposes.